Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 Inference in research
 ^^^^^^^^^^^^^^^^^^^^^
-In the case where you want to perform inference with the system you can add a ``forward`` method to the LightningModule.
+If you want to perform inference with the system, you can add a ``forward`` method to the LightningModule.

 .. note:: When using forward, you are responsible to call :func:`~torch.nn.Module.eval` and use the :func:`~torch.no_grad` context manager.